msymeonides/Migrate3D/README.md

 ### Column Header Names (Segments file):

 Enter the name of each column in your input dataset to help Migrate3D find your Cell ID, Time, and X/Y/Z coordinate data correctly.
 Any additional columns will simply be ignored.
 You can just open your .csv, copy each header name, and paste it in the appropriate field.
-If your output always looks the same, you can just edit the script to change the default entries.
+If your output always looks the same, you can edit the script to change the default entries.
 NOTE: Please ensure that column headers are in the first row of the .csv file input.

 ### Column Header Names (Categories file):